MaxxusX/nice-fflags/README.md

 # Nice FFlags

 some nice little fflags i use

-*work in progress*
+most of these are stolen from [luafv/rbxflags](https://github.com/luafv/rbxflags) and the [Bloxstrap Discord server](https://discord.gg/nKjV3mGq6R)

 ## Exclusive fullscreen

 ```json
 {
   "FFlagHandleAltEnterFullscreenManually": "False"